-Open the Yachats map below to locate the oceanfront 804 Trail in Yachats.
+Open the Yachats map to locate the oceanfront 804 Trail in Yachats.
 Most of this trail is accessible.
-The northern end of the 804 Trail that begins at the Smelt Sands State Wayside and continues north for three-quarters of a mile is … Read more
+The north section of the 804 Trail – beginning at Smelt Sands State Wayside and continuing north for three-quarters of a mile … Read more

 The Yachats shoreline is part of a Marine Protected Area (MPA).